ryo-ohki-node/sideshift-API-nodejs/README.md

 # sideshift-API-nodejs
-Sideshift API module for Node.js
+Sideshift API module for nodejs

 ## Use Cases
 This module provide an user-friendly interface to the official SideShift API.
 It can help integrate cryptocurrency swap into various applications, such as: